Elizabeth line: Stations

 Ten new stations have been built in the central and south east sections of the line, and 31 existing stations were upgraded and refurbished.
 Nine of the ten new-build stations opened for revenue service on 24 May 2022; the remaining station – Bond Street – required additional finishing works before commissioning could proceed.
 Trains passed through its platforms non-stop until it opened five months later on 24 October.
 All stations are equipped with CCTV and because of the length of trains, central stations have train indicators above the platform-edge doors.

 All 41 stations are step-free from street to platform.
-Thirteen stations (the central and Heathrow stations) have level access between trains and platforms while other outer suburban platforms remain at their pre-existing height, about 200mm lower.
+Thirteen stations (the central and Heathrow stations) have level access between trains and platforms while other outer suburban platforms remain at their pre-existing height, about 200 mm lower.
 This platform height difference was criticised by the Campaign for Level Boarding who said Crossrail's "poor decision making" meant "this brand-new railway has cornered itself into perpetually offering an inaccessible service."

 Although the trains are 200 m long, platforms at the new stations in the central core are built to enable 240 m trains in case of possible future need.
 In the eastern section, and have not had platform extensions, so trains use selective door opening instead.
 At Maryland this is because of the prohibitive cost of extensions and the poor business case, and at Manor Park it is due to the presence of a freight loop that would otherwise be cut off.

 The new subterranean stations were designed by Grimshaw Architects, adopting a uniform approach across all stations, in partnership with engineering firm AtkinsRéalis; way-finding was designed by Maynard and lighting designed by Equation.

 Future stations

-As of 2024, Old Oak Common railway station is under construction.
+As of 2026, Old Oak Common railway station is under construction.
 It will provide an interchange with the High Speed 2 service.